-Anytime a new romantic comedy captures my attention, my reaction is always to question, “When and how can I see this?”
+Anytime a new romantic comedy captures my attention, my reaction is always, “When and how can I see this?”
 When it comes to the stories that premiere on favored television networks, my efforts to accomplish this goal might require a smidgen more creativity, but the end result is always worth it.

-The one thing that cannot be said of Maggie Marks (Merritt Patterson) is that she’s spontaneous.
-She’s following the path she’s supposed to and there’s no room for anything else.
-A recent law school graduate (following in footsteps of her successful father), Maggie has to be persuaded of the merits a trip to Europe embraces.
-Instead of jumping at the chance to spend two weeks with her best friend, Sarah, Maggie is convinced she needs to sit by the phone and wait for a job offer to be confirmed.
+The one thing no one can say of Maggie Marks (Merritt Patterson) is that she’s spontaneous.
+She’s follows the path with a plan and there’s no room for anything else.
+A recent law school grad (like her successful father), Maggie has to be persuaded of the merits a trip to Europe embraces.
+Instead of taking the chance to spend two weeks with her best friend, Sarah, Maggie is convinced she should wait for a job offer.
 But with persistence, Sarah convinces her that’s not the way to look at life.

 FILM REVIEW | Crown for Christmas – Festive Fairy Tale Hallmark Film with British Star Rupert Penry-Jones

-They take off for a small European country where Maggie is courted by a charming Brit she knows as Adrian (Jack Donnelly).
+Despite her fears, the friends take off for a small European country.
+Once where Maggie is courted by a charming Brit she knows as Adrian (Jack Donnelly).
 Though she enjoys spending time with him, Maggie keeps a guard in place… but everything changes when a secret comes out that could change everything.

-A new year provides 365 days of new programming for the network that has, even in the past year, carved itself a niche that makes it a household name.
+A new year provides 365 days of new programs for the network that is, even in the past year, a household name.
 One that isn’t so much the exception now as it is the norm of programming.
 Hallmark’s films, whether they are their happy romantic-comedies or “edgier” mysteries, each one is something of a treasure to discover.
 A Royal Winter is no different.

-The fact that there aren’t any promotional photos of these two together (which explains the screen capped photos in this review) makes me sad because their friendship is lovely.
-In particular I respected how Adrian respected Maggie.
-Furthermore, I applaud the writer’s in their efforts to forgo a the drama that so often surrounds a "break up."
-Perhaps what I appreciate most is the fact that while yes this is a romance, the story is more about a happily ever after to come rather than a happily ever after being settled.
+The fact that there aren’t any promotional photos of these two together (which explains the screen caps) makes me sad because their friendship is lovely.
+In particular I respect that Adrian respects Maggie.
+I also applaud the writer’s in their efforts to forgo the drama that so often surrounds a the “break up” trope.
+Perhaps what I appreciate most is this; yes, this is a romance, but the story is more about the happily ever after to come instead of a happily ever after that’s already in progress.

-The Prince and Me-esque fairy tale (complete with a Cinderella entrance) quality of this story is not to be missed.
-Between the cast (who all play their roles wonderfully – including Samantha Bond of Downton Abbey fame), setting and story, this is a production dripping in enchantment.
-Anyone who has like Hallmark’s previous contemporary fairy tales or any of their prior romances will find an unforgettable fable inside this wintry fairy land.❅
+The Prince and Me-esque fairy tale (including a Cinderella entrance) quality of this story is so sweet.
+Between the cast, setting and story, this is a production drips with enchantment.
+(Samantha Bond from Downton Abbey also appears.)
+Anyone who has likes Hallmark’s previous contemporary fairy tales will find an unforgettable fable inside this wintry fairy land.❅